Matt Spanos

 Matt Spanos (born December 31, 1984) is a former Canadian and American football guard.
 He played college football at Southern California.

-Early years
+Early life

 Spanos graduated from Corona High School where he played on the defensive line as well.

 College career

 Spanos played all thirteen games as a redshirt sophomore.
 He would have started in 2006 as an offensive tackle but was academically ineligible.

 Spanos started nearly every game (he only missed the first three due to an injury) at center He was selected for the Pacific-10 Conference honorable mention team.

 Professional career

 Pre-draft

 He was invited to the 2008 NFL Combine.

 Miami Dolphins

 He signed a free agent contract with the National Football League's Miami Dolphins on May 19, 2008.
 However, he was waived by the Dolphins during final cuts on August 30 and spent the season out of football.

 Dallas Cowboys

 Spanos was signed to a future contract by the Dallas Cowboys on January 12, 2009.
 He was waived on July 2, 2009.